tommyku/blog3/content/blog/a-self-hosting-lifecycle.md

 ## Housekeeping/migration

-Like habit forming, keeping a habit is harder than getting started.
+Like habit-forming, keeping a habit is harder than getting started.
 Once you have a self-hosted service up and running, you will face hacking attempts by bots and unending amount of security patches and upgrades to apply.
 You should follow the release page of your self-hosted service for any new version, especially critical security patches unless your service comes with automatic